n0bode/HeapSort-Algorithm/README.md

 # HeadSort-Algorithm
-Headsort algorithm respresentation view in canvas/js with golang as webserver7
+Headsort algorithm respresentation view in canvas/js with golang as webserver

 # How to run it
 You just need to golang installed, so you can do it: